-Research is a critical component of the work of the Department of Child and Adolescent Psychiatry at Lurie Children’s.
+Research is a critical component of the work of the Pritzker Department of Psychiatry and Behavioral Health at Lurie Children’s.
 Presently, the department’s research focuses on three main areas:

 Psychological Aspects of Children’s Physical Health Issues

 In this area, Jill Weissberg-Benchell, PhD, is conducting an NIH-funded study examining a treatment to promote resilience in teens with Type 1 diabetes.
 Sigita Plioplys, MD, is a leader in a multi-site study of the factors associated with psychogenic non-epileptic seizures (conversion disorder).
 Kelly Lowry, PhD, is studying the relationship between parenting and obesity during the critical preschool years.
 With colleagues in Gastroenterology, John Lavigne, PhD, is examining the psychological factors associated with unexplained pediatric abdominal pain.

 Frank Zelko, PhD, and Lisa Sorensen, PhD, are studying the neuropsychological effects of a variety of conditions, including epilepsy, concussion, disorders of autonomic regulation, systemic lupus erythematosus and acute liver failure (with or without transplant).

 Risk Factors Associated with the Development & Treatment of Children’s Psychiatric Disorders